Civil Litigation Curriculum

 Additionally, many trans-substantive classes are valuable for their focus on the specific skills of lawyering.
 For example, Interviewing and Counseling trains students to successfully work with clients.
 Similarly, Negotiation offers students training in the art of negotiating with opposing counsel or parties.
 Students interested in litigation should also consider Advanced Legal Research, which sharpens students’ skills in the important task of legal research, and Advanced Trial Practice, which readies students for courtroom practice.

 An important feature of any course of study is the integration of multiple ideas into a coherent whole.
-In the law school's litigation curriculum, this is achieved in the Civil Litigation capstone course.
+In the law school's litigation curriculum, this is achieved in the Civil Litigation course.
 In this class, students are called upon to simultaneously apply doctrines of procedure, evidence, remedies, torts and contracts to everyday litigation questions, such as whom to sue, for what relief, and using what cause of action.
 The goal of the class is to develop in students a system of analysis through which they can develop and implement a comprehensive litigation plan.